Doughboy (music producer)

-Bradley Brandon (born September 1, 1989), professionally known as Doughboy Beatz or simply Doughboy, is an American record producer from Columbus, Mississippi.
-He is perhaps best known for producing "Pedestrian" by rapper Gunna, as well as "Lost It" by rapper Rich The Kid featuring Offset and Quavo of Migos which was certified gold by the RIAA.
+Bradley Brandon (born September 1, 1989), known professionally as Doughboy Beatz or simply Doughboy, is an American record producer from Columbus, Mississippi.
+He is perhaps best known for producing "Fried (She A Vibe)" by rapper Future as well as "Pedestrian" by rapper Gunna and "Lost It" by rapper Rich The Kid featuring Offset and Quavo of Migos which was certified gold by the RIAA.

-Doughboy has produced several tracks for various artists such as Young Jeezy, Gucci Mane, Future, Yo Gotti, Juicy J, 21 Savage, NBA Youngboy, Lil Boosie, Soulja Boy, Shy Glizzy, YFN Lucci, Plies, Trina, Crooked I, B.G, CyHi the Prynce, among others.
-He has earned a Grammy Nomination for his work on 21 Savage's I Am > I Was for Best Rap Album at the 62nd Annual Grammy Awards.
+Doughboy has produced several tracks for various artists such as Gucci Mane, Future, 21 Savage, NBA Youngboy, Young Dolph, Jeezy, Yo Gotti, Lil Durk, Juicy J, Money Man, Lil Boosie, Latto, YFN Lucci, Plies, DJ Khaled, B.G, CyHi the Prynce, Jelly Roll, among others.

+He earned his first Grammy Nomination for his work on 21 Savage's I Am > I Was for Best Rap Album at the 62nd Annual Grammy Awards.
+He earned another Grammy Nomination for his work on Future and Metro Boomin's We Don't Trust You for Best Rap Album at the 67th Annual Grammy Awards.

 Early life and career

 Brandon started making beats at the age of 15, for his younger brother on FL Studio.
 He then went on to produce Hitz Committee/Jive Records signee, Trai'D's lead single "Gutta Chick" in 2008.
 "Gutta Chick" peaked at number 72 on the Billboard Hot R&B/Hip-Hop Songs charts.
 Doughboy has worked with many other major artists since then.

 Throughout the 2010s, Doughboy has followed up with production on many highly acclaimed projects that include Jeezy's Trap or Die 2, Shy Glizzy's Law 3, Rich The Kid's The World Is Yours, Gunna's Drip Season 3 and Gucci Mane's East Atlanta Santa.

 Brandon has also worked with other music producers that include Metro Boomin, Wheezy, Drumma Boy, Southside, Zaytoven, Shawty Redd, Sonny Digital, Honorable C.N.O.T.E., DJ Paul, Juicy J and more.

 In September 2019, Doughboy signed with Metro Boomin's Boominati Worldwide label.
 Boominati Worldwide has a partnership with Republic Records and Universal Music Group.

-Doughboy is also rumored to be in relationship with popular Instagram star and model Katherine Estrella, also known as Strella Kat.